LucasS-05/javascript-static-template/README.md

-# javascript-base-template
+# javascript-static-template

-**This is a template that uses webpack + eta (templating engine) + express.js to offer the highest level of modularity for building a website without using any third-party javascript frameworks such as React, Vue, Angular etc..**
+This is a template that uses webpack + eta (templating engine) to offer the highest level of modularity for building a **static website** without using any third-party javascript frameworks such as React, Vue, Angular etc..

 The only reason I developed this template is because I wanted to have a blueprint which I can use to develop websites that are built on my way of thinking and not have to rely on frameworks that use different ways of approaching the development process.